AngeloYan/fireBalloon/README.md

    - In speech detection mode, the user's speech is converted into text displayed in the text box to enter messages.
    - When the on-screen button is clicked again, the system exits speech detection mode

-A large part of the story points in this epic are from the third user story.
-We are inexperience with Dialogflow, so a large part of this epic will be researching and learning how to use Dialogflow.
-This user story cannot be broken up into smaller stories because the high number of story points comes from a lack in skills and not the complexity of the story.
+A large part of this epic will be researching and learning how to use Dialogflow.
+This large user stories cannot be broken up into smaller stories because the high number of story points comes from a lack in skills and not the complexity of the story.

 **As a user I want the system to be able to respond conversationally so that it is not a simple question and answer bot.**
 1. As a: user<br>